melbournebioinformatics/MelBioInf_docs/docs/tutorials/var_detect_advanced/var_detect_advanced.md

 2. **Import data for the tutorial.**
-    * We will import a pair of FASTQ files containing paired-end reads, and a VCF file to use for variant evaluation.
+    * We will import a pair of FASTQ files containing paired-end reads, and a VCF file of known human variants to use for variant evaluation.

     * **Method 1: Paste/Fetch data from a URL to Galaxy.**
     * In the Galaxy tools panel (left), under *BASIC TOOLS*, click on *Get Data* and choose *Upload File*.